jill858/SentiHack/README.md

 - Create charts of how often people people logged in their temperature
 - User giving access to their past 3 days temperature record to organization/companies

-Sentient Hackathon API Used

-- Text-To-Speech ENG
-- CSV-JSON Utility

-Other 3rd Party API Used

-- News API

----

 ## Instructions to Run